flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 It currently provides the following data types:

-- **AircraftVariable:** a variable which is directly mapped to a simvar
+- **AircraftVariable:** a variable which is directly mapped to a simvar.
-- **NamedVariable**: a variable which is mapped to a LVAR
+- **NamedVariable**: a variable which is mapped to a LVAR.
-- **DataDefinitionVariable**: Custom defined SimObjects base on simvars and custom C++ structs (with SU12 also LVARs can be part of the data definition - this is not tested yet).
+- **DataDefinitionVariable**: Custom defined SimObjects base on simvars and custom C++ structs (with SU12 also LVARs can be part of the data definition).
 - **ClientDataAreaVariable**: Custom defined SimObjects base on memory mapped data to exchange arbitrary data between SimConnect clients.
 - **StreamingClientDataAreaVariable**: Custom defined SimObjects base on memory mapped